DinoChiesa/Apigee-CustomPolicy-AesCrypto/Readme.md

 [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) refers to Password-Based Key Derivation Function 2.
 This is a standard described officially in [RFC 2898](https://www.ietf.org/rfc/rfc2898.txt).
 It allows the derivation of a cryptographically strong key from a text password.

-This custom policy can derive a key and IV from a passphrase using PBKDF2.
+This custom policy can derive a key and optionally, an IV, from a passphrase using PBKDF2.

 PBKDF2 requires a passphrase, a salt, a key strength, and a number of iterations.
 When configuring this policy to use PBKDF2, you must specify a passphrase.
 You may explicitly specify a salt, a desired output key strength in bits, and a number of iterations.
 The policy defaults those settings to the UTF-8 bytes for "Apigee-IloveAPIs", 128, and 128001, respectively, when they are not specified.

+The policy configurator can specify to derive just a key, or both a key and IV.
+The key is taken from the first N bits, where N may be 128, 192, or 256 as specified by the configurator.
+For 128 bits, it means the key will be an octet stream of length 16.
+If an IV is also needed, the policy will take the next 128 bits from the output of the PBKDF2 as the random IV.
+The IV for AES is always 128 bits; that is the block length of AES.

 ## Example: Basic Encryption with a Passphrase, and Numerous Defaults